Neural Granger Causality: Dependencies in Human Motion Capture Data

 \section{Dependencies in Human Motion Capture Data}

 We next apply our methodology to detect complex, nonlinear dependencies in human motion capture (MoCap) recordings.
 In contrast to the DREAM3 challenge results, this analysis allows us to more easily visualize and interpret the learned network.
-Human motion has been previously modeled using both linear dynamical systems \cite{hsu:2005}, switching linear dynamical systems \cite{pavlovic:2001, fox:2014} and also nonlinear dynamical models using Gaussian processes \cite{wang:2008}.
-While the focus of previous work has been on motion classification \cite{hsu:2005} and segmentation \cite{fox:2014}, our analysis delves into the potentially long-range, nonlinear dependencies between different regions of the body during natural motion behavior.
-We consider a data set from the CMU MoCap database \cite{CMU:2009} previously studied in \cite{fox:2014}.
-The data set consists of $p=54$ joint angle and body position recordings across two different subjects for a total of $T = 2024$ time points.
-In total there are recordings from 24 unique regions because some regions, like the thorax, contain multiple angles of motion corresponding to the degrees of freedom of that part of the body.
+Human motion has been previously modeled using both linear dynamical systems \cite{Hsu:2005:STH:1073204.1073315}, switching linear dynamical systems \cite{fox2014joint}, \cite{pavlovic2001learning} and also nonlinear dynamical models using Gaussian processes \cite{wang2007gaussian}.
+While the focus of previous work has been on motion classification \cite{Hsu:2005:STH:1073204.1073315} and segmentation \cite{fox2014joint}, our analysis delves into the potentially long-range, nonlinear dependencies between different regions of the body during natural motion behavior.
+We consider a data set from the CMU MoCap database \cite{cmu2009motion} previously studied in \cite{fox2014joint}.
+The data set consists of $p = 54$ joint angle and body position recordings across two different subjects for a total of $T = 2024$ time points.
+In total, there are recordings from $24$ unique regions because some regions, like the thorax, contain multiple angles of motion corresponding to the degrees of freedom of that part of the body.

-We apply the cLSTM model with $m = 8$ hidden units to this data set.
-For computational speed ups, we break the original series into length 20 segments and fit the regularized cLSTM model from Eq.~\eqref{lstm_group} over a range of $\lambda$ values.
-To develop a weighted graph for visualization, we let the edge weight $e_{ij}$ between components be the norm of the outgoing cLSTM weights from input series $j$ to output component series $i$, standardized by the maximum such edge weight associated with the cLSTM for series $i$.
-Finally, edges associated with more than one degrees of freedom (angle directions) for the same body part are averaged together.
+We apply the cLSTM model with $H = 8$ hidden units to this data set.
+For computational speed ups, we break the original series into length $20$ segments and fit the penalized cLSTM model from Equation (\ref{eq:nn_group_lasso}) over a range of $\lambda$ values.
+To develop a weighted graph for visualization, we let the edge weight $w_{ij}$ between components be the norm of the outgoing cLSTM weights from input series $j$ to output component series $i$, standardized by the maximum such edge weight associated with the cLSTM for series $i$.
+Edges associated with more than one degrees of freedom (angle directions for the same body part) are averaged together.
+Finally, to aid visualization, we further threshold edge weights of magnitude $0.01$ and below.